ecmagnuson/VCFProject/ElliottTutorial.md

 <p> &emsp; As we can see, IGV is an extremely powerful program.
 It is one of the many classic free/open source programs that accomplishes it's goal with wonderful efficiency but just also has a really bland UI.
 That is opposed to paid and closed source software that looks beautiful and sucks.
 Or God forbid a paid closed source software that also looks terrible.. shudders. </p>

-## Filtering VCF files with BCF Tools
+## Filtering VCF files with VCF Tools

 <p> &emsp; This VCF files we used, clinvar_20221211.vcf.gz, has over 240k variants present, spread out across every chromosome.
 Unless you know exactly where to look, it can be difficult to find the variant you are looking for in a specific chromosome.
-This can be achieved with [BCF Tools](https://samtools.github.io/bcftools/bcftools.html) created by samtools, an incredibly powerful command line program built for manipulating VCF files [9]. </p>
+This can be achieved with [BCF Tools](https://vcftools.sourceforge.net/) created by researchers affiliated with the 1000s genome project, an incredibly powerful command line program built for manipulating VCF files [2]. </p>

 ### Installing Windows Subsystem for Linux
 <p> &emsp; Unfortunately, the really good programs that let you parse and manipulate VCF files are for Unix like operating systems.
-This includes BCF Tools.
+This includes VCF Tools.
 As such, if you are on Windows you will need to install the Windows Subsystem for Linux (WSL).

  Full documentation is [here](https://learn.microsoft.com/en-us/windows/wsl/install), but the steps are as follows: